Paul J. Swain: Bishop of Sioux Falls

 On August 31, 2006, Pope Benedict XVI appointed Swain as the eighth bishop of Sioux Falls, replacing Bishop Robert Carlson.
-Swain was consecrated on October 26, 2006 at the Cathedral of St. Joseph in Sioux Falls by Archbishop Harry Flynn, with Bishops Robert Carlson and William Bullock as co-consecrators.
+Swain was consecrated on October 26, 2006, at the Cathedral of St. Joseph in Sioux Falls by Archbishop Harry Flynn, with Bishops Robert Carlson and William Bullock as co-consecrators.
 Swain's episcopal motto is "Give Praise to the Lord".

-A member of the Knights of Columbus and the Equestrian Order of the Holy Sepulchre of Jerusalem, Swain served on the board of directors for both Blessed John XXIII National Seminary and Saint Paul Seminary.

-On March 25, 2019, Swain released a list of 11 priests from the diocese with "substantiated allegations" of child sexual abuse from the 1940's into the 1990's.
+A member of the Knights of Columbus and the Equestrian Order of the Holy Sepulchre of Jerusalem, Swain served on the board of directors for both Blessed John XXIII National Seminary and Saint Paul Seminary.On March 25, 2019, Swain released a list of 11 priests from the diocese with "substantiated allegations" of child sexual abuse from the 1940's into the 1990's.
 Swain made this statement:Victims of sexual abuse too often suffer in silence.
 Many have shared that they remain silent for fear they will not be believed.
 By identifying those clergy in our diocese who have had substantiated allegations made against them and providing an accounting of how these were handled over the years.

 Retirement and death

-On December 12, 2019, Pope Francis accepted Swain's resignation as bishop of the Diocese of Sioux Falls.

-Swain died in hospice care in Sioux Falls, on November 26, 2022, at the age of 79.
+On December 12, 2019, Pope Francis accepted Swain's resignation as bishop of Sioux Falls.Swain died in hospice care in Sioux Falls, on November 26, 2022, at age 79.